TRL-RMF/website/src/content/lift-integration.md

 RMF commands the lift by publishing a LiftRequest.msg every 1 second on a different AWS topic which the server subscribes to.
-The contents of the message is shown in figure 9.
-It contains the time of publication, name of lift, session ID (unique for each requester, in case multiple agents need to command the lift), request type (whether to request to AGV mode, manual mode or end the current session), destination floor (relevant in AGV mode) and lift door state (whether it is open, closed or moving).
+The contents of the message is shown in figure 15.

 >![](./../images/lift_request.png)
 >
-F>igure 15: LiftRequest.msg contents.
+>Figure 15: LiftRequest.msg contents.

 A DoorState.msg for each door is published to the respective AWS topic every 2 seconds which is read by RMF to get all relevant information about the door state at that instance.
 The contents of the message is shown in figure 16.
-It contains time of publication, name of door, and the door mode (open, closed or moving).

 >![](./../images/door_state.png)
 >